 Ecommerce Profitability — Hub

-Hub for ecommerce profitability: gross margin, COGS, product-level economics, break-even, and glossary terms—plus free calculators and benchmarks.
+Hub for ecommerce profitability: gross margin, COGS, product-level economics, break-even, and glossary terms—plus the Ecommerce Simulator and benchmarks.

 Average ecommerce conversion rate is often ~2–3% (varies widely by industry and traffic mix).